Scripter17/url-cleaner/site/server.md

 ## Passwords

-You can block access to cleaning URLs by providing `--passwords` with a JSON file containing an array of strings.
+You can limit access to cleaning URLs by providing `--passwords` with a JSON file containing an array of strings.

-If no password file is provided, users must not attempt to clean URLs using any password.
+If no password file is provided, users must not provide a password.

-If a password file is provided, users must provided a password in the file to clean URLs.
+If a password file is provided, users must provided a password.

 ## TLS